Australian Kim Jong Un Fan Alek Sigley Drops Ominously Out of Sight in Pyongyang

 So, said Fifield, “he was somebody who was used to being doted upon and having his own way from a very early age.”

-Elizabeth Shim, reporting for United Press International, cited a source saying those who knew Fujimoto in Japan believed he “could have been under suspicion of sharing intelligence with the United States' Central Intelligence Agency” – a routine claim to make against a foreigner who has incurred the regime’s displeasure, and a very dangerous one whether substantiated or not.
+Elizabeth Shim, reporting for United Press International, cited a source saying those who knew Fujimoto in Japan believed he “could have been under suspicion of sharing intelligence with the United States’ Central Intelligence Agency”—a routine claim to make against a foreigner who has incurred the regime’s displeasure, and a very dangerous one whether substantiated or not.

-Steve Tharp, a former U.S. army officer who has been analyzing North Korean activities here for decades, believes both Sigley and Fujimoto were engaged in risky games that sooner or later would be their undoing.
+Steve Tharp, a former U.S. Army officer who has been analyzing North Korean activities here for decades, believes both Sigley and Fujimoto were engaged in risky games that sooner or later would be their undoing.
 “People that frequently handle snakes,” said Tharp, “sometimes get bit and sometimes die.”

-Note: This article was updated and corrected on June 27, 2019, at 5 p.m.
-EDT
+An earlier version of this story had reported that Otto Warmbier was on on one of Alek Sigley’s tours when he was arrested.